mahdiHash/mahdiHash/README.md

 - i like math. it's cool

-- i have a mate named computer. we're friends since i was a 8 year-old boy. we still have fun with each other :D
+- i have a mate named computer. we're friends since i was an 8 year-old boy. we still have fun with each other :D

 - you can contact me via email if you want: mahdihashemiii939 gmail com